ThatOneCalculator/essentials/README.md

-# essentials
+# Essentials
-Essential tools, mods and workarounds for Pixels
+Essential tools, mods and workarounds for Pixels and other Androids

 # Features
 - [x] Empty widget on Home Screen to lock screen